ToheedAli-BSCS24119/Prison_Break/README.md

 10. Thought Provoking Questions & Discussion
 # Introduction to Graph Theory:
 Graph theory is a branch of mathematics that studies structures formed by nodes (vertices) and edges (connections).
 It allows us to represent and analyze relationships and pathways in a variety of systems, such as social networks, road maps, and communication networks.
 Graphs provide a way to visualize and solve problems involving connectivity and flow.
 In the context of our project, graph theory helps us model and understand the "Prison Break" setup.
+## Directed Graph
+A directed graph consists of nodes connected by edges, where each edge has a specific direction (from one node to another).
+### Examples
+"Cell Block A" → "Hallway" (one-way path)
+"Hallway" → "Yard" (one-way path)
+But no edge from "Yard" → "Hallway" (because you can’t go back)
+## Undirected Graph
+Undirected graph consists of nodes connected by edges that have no direction, meaning you can move freely in either direction between two connected nodes.
+### Examples
+"Cell Block A" ↔ "Hallway" (bidirectional path) "Hallway" ↔ "Yard" (bidirectional path)

 # Prison Break Concept in Graph Theory:
 The "Prison Break" concept uses graph theory to represent a prison layout, where cells, guards, and hallways become nodes, and possible escape routes are edges.
 This model helps us simulate escape strategies by visualizing the relationships and potential movements within the prison.
 By treating the prison as a graph, we can apply algorithms to find optimal paths, avoid obstacles, or even locate safe zones.
 This graphical representation is crucial in designing and analyzing escape plans.